earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Watson, Burton. _The Selected Poems of Du Fu_.
 New York: Columbia University Press, 2002.

-* [Watsuji][sc] Tetsurō. _[Watsuji][sc] Tetsurō’s_ Rinrigaku: _Ethics in Japan_.
-Translated by Seisaku Yamamoto and Robert Carter.
-Albany: SUNY Press, 1996.
+* Whitehead, Alfred North. _Adventures in Ideas_.
+New York: Free Press, 1993.

+* ———. _Science and the Modern World_.
+Paperback edition.
+New York: Free Press, 1967.

 * Wollheim, Richard.
 “On Pictorial Representation.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 396--405.
 Blackwell, 2004.

+* Yamamoto, Seisaku and Robert Carter, trans. _[Watsuji][sc] Tetsurō’s_ Rinrigaku: _Ethics in Japan_.
+Albany: SUNY Press, 1996.

 * [Yoshida][sc] Kazuhisa.
 “Two Faces of Postmodernism: Postmodernist Critiques of Cultural Typologies and the Future of Comparative Studies of Culture.”
 Saitama University Journal (Culture Division) _Saitama Daigaku Kiyō (Kyōyō Gakubu)_ 埼玉大学紀要（教養学部） 46.2 (2010), 219--241. `http://sucra.saitama-u.ac.jp/modules/xoonips/detail.php?item_id=14722`.

 * Zemach, Eddy.
 “Putnam’s Theory on the Reference of Substance Terms.” _The Journal of Philosophy_ 73.5 (Mar., 1976): 116-127. `http://www.jstor.org/stable/2025740`.

-* Whitehead, Alfred North. _Adventures in Ideas_.
-New York: Free Press, 1993.

-* ———. _Science and the Modern World_.
-Paperback edition.
-New York: Free Press, 1967.

 ##Japanese language sources
 Morohashi